hashicorp/terraform-website/content/source/docs/enterprise/workspaces/settings.html.md

 ## Terraform Working Directory

 The directory where Terraform will execute.
-This defaults to the root of your repository.
+This defaults to the root of the repository.

-If your repo contains multiple environments, you can set this to the subdirectory matching the workspace's environment.
+If the repo contains multiple environments, set this to the subdirectory matching the workspace's environment.
+More at [Repo Structure](./repo-structure.html)

 ## VCS Root Path